 We were first introduced to the term from our friends at The Happy Startup School.

-The key startup DNA variables:
+The key Startup DNA variables:

-The factors that we consider as part of Startup DNA:
+These are the factors that we consider as part of Startup DNA:

 - Mission - creates certainty of direction